 BONUS: Use code 5YuFn9seOc and receive a free $10 credit!

-This is a great tool for learning how much to tip around the world.
+GlobeTips is a great tool for finding out how much to tip around the world.
 It's got a gratuity calculator that auto-detects the country you're in, and can be manually changed in the settings if needed.
-You can also use the Country Tipping Guide to find out the customary amount for restaurants, porters or taxis.
+You can also use the Country Tipping Guide to see the customary amount for restaurants, porters or taxis.

 No wifi at the restaurant?
 No problem - it works offline too!